lamastex/scalable-data-science/db/sdsBlog.md

 The databricks Educate team gave us a shard just for such research projects with cluster-creation capabilities that can be controlled by us.
 We had to be very careful when using this research shrad as some students who were initially given cluster-launching rights raked a larger bill and were not managing resources wisely.
 We finally, decided to administer the cluster launches ourselves.

 AWS will charge to your credit-card if the AWS credits you have pooled does not cover the monthly costs.
 There is no way to retroactively recover the charge from AWS credits pooled later.
-It also paid to look at historical spot-pricing time series from various AWS (sub)-zones to determine the currently cheapest places to launch our clusters on spot prices.
+It also paid to look at historical spot-pricing time series from various AWS availability zones to determine the currently cheapest places to launch our clusters on spot prices.

 ### Databricks Academic Partners Program